elbosso/ZTerm/README.md

 It is advisable to only use *vt100* or *xterm-color* in production at the moment as the other two fail even with the aforementioned
 `dialog`-test.

+It is also advisable to explicitly set the `TERM` environment variable if you are going to start a shell (or any other process for that matter) inside the emulator because else you get the terminal type `dumb` and that leads to all kinds of problems.
+And please try not to be funny by setting this environment variable to anythong other then the choosen emulation (see VT100Tester for examples).